 For romantic dinners, we recommend The Raw Bar, located inside Postcard Inn.
 Some of our favourites include beer-battered jumbo shrimp, ahi tuna taco, and ceviche.
 The best part is – you can drink and dine right by the ocean while enjoying live music!

 Chef Michael’s is another great option.
 The establishment dishes out creatively inspired Florida Keys cuisine.
 Fresh fish can be prepared in several ways: Pontchartrain, Ambassador, Adriatic, Juliette, or Mixed Nuts!

 Don’t skip a chance to tour Florida Keys Brewing Company.
 The microbrewery boasts a large selection of draft beers on tap, many of which infuses with local flavors such as Key limes, citrus, and local honey.

-The best spot for sunset photos is at Morada Bay Beach Cafe.
+Morada Bay Beach Cafe offers the absolute best spot for sunset photos.
 The view is unobstructed and simply magical!

 How far is it from Islamorada to Key West?
 Drive time is roughly 1 hr 40 mins (80 miles).

 Drive a little further and you will arrive at Marathon, a city spread over 13 islands.
 This is where the famous Seven Mile Bridge begins, spanning the gap between Knight Key and Little Duck Key.